alexander-pick/MKMTool/README.md

 ![screenshot](http://www.alexander-pick.com/github/tool4.PNG)

 Easy Editor for MKM want list, I written this since the MKM features to build a list were too unhandy for me.
 This works well with the check for cheap deals feature.
+However, the functionality is (in the current version) limited: for language, you have to choose either all, or one specific language, not a combination of several languages; you have to choose one precise condition; for boolean flag as foil, signed etc., you can choose only yes or no, not "any"; for expansions, you have to choose a specific one, you can't choose "any"; similarly, if you have chosen "any" expansion in the MKM's want list editor, MKMTool will display it only as "<any>", it won't list all the possible expansions.

 ## Other Features / Options